 Deep Vein Thrombosis treatment includes medication, medical procedures, and the use of compression stockings, but before heading to the treatment, let’s learn all about the condition.
 DVT is a serious condition that occurs when a blood clot forms in the veins located deep inside your body.
 DVT itself is not life-threatening; however, if left untreated, it could progress and cause complications that can be fatal.
 Therefore, this condition must be taken care of as soon as one notices it.
 That’s why if you think you may have DVT, you must see a doctor right away.

 Before we talk about deep vein thrombosis treatment and DVT diagnosis, we must know more about the condition and its causes, along with DVT symptoms and signs.
 It is also critical to be aware of the proactive measures that one can take to prevent the disorder from occurring, especially since it can have fatal complications.

 What is DVT and Deep Vein Thrombosis Treatment?

 A DVT is a blood clot that occurs in deep veins of the body, the most common sites for these to occur are in the legs, thigh, or hips.
 It can also form in deep veins within your arms; however, this is rare.

-Before we move on to the Deep Vein thrombosis treatment, let’s get to know the causes of DVT and the risk factors involved.
+Before we move on to the Deep Vein thrombosis treatment, let’s get to know the causes and symptoms of DVT in legs and the risk factors involved.

 There are several factors associated with the causes and occurrence of DVT.
-The primary source for this venous condition is damaged veins and the incorrect flowing or clotting of blood in the veins.
-So, taking appropriate steps to encourage smooth blood circulation and prevent the blood clot from occurring in the first place would be the ideal course of action.
+The primary source for this venous condition is damaged veins and the incorrect flow or clotting of blood in the veins.
+So, taking appropriate steps to encourage smooth blood circulation and prevent blood clots from occurring in the first place would be the ideal course of action.
 Let’s see the factors that could lead to the formation of blood clots.

 - Age (60 years and above) Although DVT can occur at any age, with age risk of developing DVT increases